 You’ve decided to take the next step in your relationship — opening a joint checking account.
-But you might not be sure where to begin.
-How do you know which is the best bank for joint accounts?
+But how do you know which is the best bank for joint accounts?
 We break down all the essential details you need to know before taking the leap.

-Before you start to consider which bank to open a joint account with, solidify with your partner that it’s right for you both.
+Before you start to consider where to open a joint account, it's a good idea to solidify a few details with your partner.

 A few advantages to consider:

-A shared account could open up better communication about spending and saving as a team
+A shared account can open up better communication about spending and saving as a team

 A joint checking account is very similar to your personal bank account — except that there is another person who is authorized to use it.
-The good news is that you can open a joint account either in-person or online, depending on what you prefer.
-Whichever route you choose, you'll each need to have documents proving your identity, like a social security number and a valid U.S. address.
-Once you’ve selected which bank you want to open a joint account with, opening the account should not take more than 30 minutes.
+The good news is that you can open a joint account either in-person or online, depending on what you prefer or what your bank requires.
+Whichever route you choose, you'll each need to have documents proving your identity, such as your social security number and a valid U.S. address.
+Once you’ve selected which bank you want to open a joint account with, opening the account itself should not take more than 30 minutes.

-With so many options out there for joint bank accounts, it can be hard to choose!
-Here are some of the good qualities to look for when shopping around.
+With so many options out there for joint bank accounts, it can be hard to choose.
+Here are some good qualities to look for when shopping around.

 Depending on the bank, joint bank accounts can charge anywhere from $0 to $15 in monthly maintenance fees.
 According to a recent MyBankTracker study, the average account costs $9.60 per month in maintenance fees just for it to exist.
 Some banks offer ways to avoid these fees, like maintaining a specific minimum balance or enrolling in direct deposit.
 However, it's best to make sure you can qualify for a fee waiver before opening the account.
 Otherwise, try to find an account that doesn't charge monthly fees.

-Don’t forget to also look at other fees such as ATM fees, overdraft charges or foreign transaction fees.
+Don’t forget to also look at ATM fees, overdraft charges or foreign transaction fees.
 All banks are required to share their “fee schedule” with you, so don’t be shy to ask for it.

 The best joint checking accounts come with extras like free checks, refunded ATM fees or bill pay.
 These perks might seem small, but they can really create value over time.
-Before opening an account, consider whether the bank has any perks that are exciting for you.
+Before opening an account, consider whether the bank has any perks that appeal to you and make your life easier.

 Some banks offer bonuses just for signing up.
 This reward shouldn't be your only reason for opening an account with a specific bank.
 However, it never hurts to make a $100 or more off of something you were already planning to do.
 Look around for sign-up rewards by searching for terms like “bank name sign up bonus”.

 You should be able to easily reach a customer service agent when you need one.
-Before opening a joint bank account, check the institution's customer service hours and read reviews of their service from their customers.
+Before opening a joint bank account, check the institution's customer service hours and read customer reviews of its service.
 Also, look into a bank's ATM network to make sure you'll be able to withdraw your cash quickly and cheaply.
 If it's a physical bank, see how many branches are near you and how many in-network ATMs are within driving distance.